fbpx

 Understanding the problem

-Would we see these models repeatedly make decisions about who should be the part of the “have” and “have not” groups?
+Would we see these models repeatedly make decisions about who should be part of the “have” and “have not” groups?
 Further, do these models truly pick the optimal candidate?
 Instead, might they pick according to what someone personally thinks is the optimal candidate?

 So how can we keep our algorithms in check?